rodrigo-morais/payment-api/README.md

 ## Endpoints

 The API uses a token to authorize the request.
-For this example is necessary adds to request HEADERS:
+For this example it is necessary to add to the request HEADERS:

 ```
 Authorization: eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJlLW1haWwiOiJtb3JhaXMucm1AZ21haWwuY29tIiwibmFtZSI6IlJvZHJpZ28gTW9yYWlzIiwidXVpZCI6MTIzM30.tib1NtKu0wUE1N9ISBDmfh-DOdSDD33yXq_E3XLEZWg
 ```

-As an example this token is validated inside of the API and use always the same token for all calls.
+As an example this token is validated by the API internally and the same token is used for all calls.
 In a real situation an API for authentication should crete and provide the token for the client.
-And another API or third party service validate that using JWT.
+An additional API or third party service validates that using JWT.

 ### GET all transactions